kimhc999/androidappskeleton/README.md

 Android Skeleton
 =======================================

-This project is for making android application quickly with Navigation Component, viewmodel binding and Dagger2.
+This project is for making android application quickly with Navigation Component, viewmodel binding and Hilt.

 1. Get this project source.
 2. Rename package.